pinkpixel-dev/taskflow-mcp/README.md

 6. **Repeat**: Continue with the next task until all tasks are complete
 7. **Final Approval**: Get user approval for the entire request

+For AI assistants to consistently follow this workflow, see the [example-system-prompt.md](./example-system-prompt.md) file for system prompts you can add to your assistant's instructions.

 ## 🧰 Available Tools

 TaskFlow MCP exposes the following tools to AI assistants: